TrellixVulnTeam/swahilipython_SCMU/Doc/library/timeit.rst

       This is a convenience function that calls :meth:`.timeit` repeatedly so that the total time >= 0.2 second, returning the eventual (number of loops, time taken for that number of loops).
-It calls :meth:`.timeit` with increasing numbers from the sequence 1, 2, 5, 10, 20, 50, ... until the time taken is at least 0.2 second.
+It calls :meth:`.timeit` with increasing numbers kutoka the sequence 1, 2, 5, 10, 20, 50, ... until the time taken is at least 0.2 second.

       If *callback* is given and is not ``None``, it will be called after